jrmypttrsn/w02-d01-classes/readme.md

 * _ears_: an integer representing how many ears the dog has
 * _license_: an integer representing the license number of the dog
 * _shots_: a boolean value representing whether the dogs is up to date on their shots
+* _rabbits killed_: an integer representing the number of rabbits the dog has killed

 **Rabbit Class**